scionproto/scion/doc/manuals/router.rst

 The key files contain a base64-encoded high-entropy random string.
 The keys should be exactly 16 bytes long (corresponding to a base64 encoding of 24 bytes with two trailing pad bytes ``==``).
-These keys must be identical to the corresponding keys used by the :doc:`control`.
+These keys must be identical to the :ref:`corresponding keys used by the control service <control-conf-keys>`.

 .. note::
    The :program:`router` and :doc:`control` currently use these keys as input for PBKDF2 to generate